Kevin-RN/Computer-Graphics/C++/Labyrinth.md

 You're stuck in a labyrinth and need to nd a way out.
 The labyrinth is of size size * size, and is always a square.
-You need to get from tile (0, 0) to tile (size
-- 1, size - 1).
+You need to get from tile (0, 0) to tile (size- 1, size - 1).
 You can only move between adjacent squares (up, down, left, right), and you cannot move diagonally.
 The function you are given is defned as shown below.

 ```c